Ljubiša Tumbaković

-Ljubiša Tumbaković (Љубиша Тумбаковић, /sh/; born 2 September 1952) is a Serbian professional football manager.
+Ljubiša Tumbaković (Љубиша Тумбаковић, /sh/; born 2 September 1952) is a Serbian former football manager and player.
+He was most recently the manager of the Serbia national team.

-He is the most successful coach in the history of Serbian powerhouse Partizan which he led to six national championship titles and three national cup wins during his two spells at the club between 1993 and 2001.
+Tumbaković is the most successful coach in the history of Serbian powerhouse Partizan which he led to six national championship titles and three national cup wins during his two spells at the club between 1992 and 2002.

-He was most recently the manager in the Serbia national team.

 Playing career

 Born in Belgrade's urban neighborhood of Dorćol, Tumbaković started out in the youth categories of Radnički Beograd in 1962.
 Two years later, he joined the youth ranks of Partizan.
 In 1970, with Tumbaković turning 18, he joined the senior squad.
 Although he didn't appear in any domestic league matches for Partizan, he did appear in 45 friendlies, scoring 6 goals.

+Tumbaković played for Vardar in the 1971–72 Yugoslav First League.

 Managerial career

 Partizan

 Tumbaković started his management career with Partizan in 1992.
 Partizan were in the doldrums when Tumbaković took control, however he immediately brought success to Partizan by winning the league with them in his debut season.
 This was a feat that he would repeat five times during his first time with Partizan as well as winning three FR Yugoslavia Cups.
 These achievements caught the eye of AEK Athens F.C. who finished third in the league under Tumbaković's management.